 On-property dining options are limited.

 Most guests rely on nearby ARIA, Bellagio, or The Cosmopolitan for full dining experiences.
 While access is easy, it reinforces that Vdara functions best as a base rather than a destination.
+That is convenient because of Vdara’s location, but it still means leaving the hotel for most sit-down meals.

 Travelers who want dining variety without leaving their hotel may find this inconvenient.

-Who Vdara Is Best For / Who It’s Not For
+Who This Hotel Is Best For

 - Quiet, non-gaming environments